banana-dao/docs/docs/vaults/contract.md

 The Banana Vaults contract contains basic interfaces to interact with [Osmosis](https://osmosis.zone) concentrated liquidity pools.
 An operator is designated to manage the vault's liquidity.
 The contract is relatively generalized, allowing anyone to create a vault with their own strategy.
 It is designed to be as simple as possible for users to interact with, while still providing a high level of security and flexibility.

+The Banana Vaults source code is available on [Github](https://github.com/banana-dao/banana-vaults/tree/v0.5.1).

-### Shares
+### Tokens

-When a user deposits assets into the vault, they receive a proportional share of the vault's total assets, which can be redeemed by withdrawing.
-This share is recorded as a `ratio`, a percentage of the total assets that the user owns.
-The ratio is calculated by the function `ProcessNewEntriesAndExits`.
-As the vault is required to be instantiated with some assets, the instantiator's initial ratio will be 1.
-Deposits and withdrawals are processed after the configured `min_update_frequency` has passed, and only when the vault's LP position is fully closed.
+When a user deposits assets into the vault, they receive tokens representing a proportional share of the vault's total assets, which can be redeemed by burning.
+The amount of tokens received is calculated by the function `process_mints`.
+As the vault is required to be instantiated with some assets, the instantiator will receive a predetermined `initial_mint`.

-If any withdrawals are pending they will be processed before any deposits.
-For each account that is pending withdraw, their share of the total active vault assets is calculated according to their ratio and sent to them.

-If any deposits are pending, the value of each deposit and the value of each existing account share that has not exited is calculated and the new ratio for each account is set based on their proportion of the resulting total dollar value.
+When a user deposits assets, they don't immediately receive tokens.
+Instead, their deposit is queued for processing.
+The process_mints function is called to mint tokens for pending deposits.
+This function calculates the number of tokens to be minted based on the current value of the vault's assets and the value of the deposited assets.

+Users can initiate a withdrawal by requesting to burn their tokens.
+Similar to deposits, withdrawals are queued for processing.
+The process_burns function is called to process pending withdrawals.
+It calculates the amount of assets to be returned based on the number of tokens being burned and the current value of the vault's assets.

+Benefits of tokenization include:

+- Simplified Accounting: Users can easily track their share of the vault by monitoring their token balance.
+- Transferability: Users can transfer their vault tokens to other addresses, effectively transferring their share of the vault without withdrawing assets.
+- Composability: Vault tokens can potentially be used in other DeFi protocols, increasing the utility of the user's deposit.

 ### Liquidity Mining